- How we collect Personal Information;

 - to combat fraud or criminal activity, and to protect our rights or those of our Affiliates, users, and Business Partners, or as part of legal proceedings affecting Heartland;

-- Upon your consent, with any third party for any reason other than to provide the Services.
+- Upon your consent or election to participate, with any third party for any reason.

 4. Security of Personal Information